BitcoinCacheMachine/BitcoinCacheMachine/README.md

 The first step to getting started with Bitcoin Cache Machine is to clone the git repo to your machine.
 These instructions assume you're running some recent Debian distribution.
 Windows and MacOS products are not directly supported, though you can always run Ubuntu in a VM.

 You start start by installing [`tor`](https://www.torproject.org/) and [`git`](https://git-scm.com/downloads) on your machine then you configure your local `git` client to download the BCM repository from github using TOR.
 This prevents github.com (i.e., Microsoft) from recording your real IP address.
-(It might also be a good idea to use a TOR browser when browsing this repo directly on github.)
-Note that future BCM versions will be accessible using [IPFS](https://ipfs.io/).
+(It might also be a good idea to use a TOR browser when browsing this repo directly on github.).

 ```bash
 sudo apt-get update